gcarbone/celigo-cli/README.md

 ### Version 0.0.1 - Initial Commit
 This version contains the following features
 - Full command line features, including --help for a listing of commands (thanks yargs!)
-- An initial set of commands including:
+- An initial set of commands including
 -- list
----flows
+---f lows
----integrations
+--- integrations
---extract
+-- extract
----connections
+--- connections
----exports
+--- exports
----flows
+--- flows
----imports
+--- imports
----integrations
+---i ntegrations
----scripts
+--- scripts
---create
+-- create
----connection
+--- connection
----export
+--- export
----flow
+--- flow
----import
+--- import
----integration
+--- integration
----script
+--- script
---copy
+-- copy
----flow
+--- flow

 ###Comments
 -copy flow has only been succesfully tested with FTP connections.
 There are definiately some challenges with other connection types.
 Need to see which connection types will copy easily.